buffaloss/tmps-labs/lab-1/README.md

 &ensp; &ensp; __3.
 Liskov Substitution Principle (LSP):__

-&ensp; &ensp; Derived classes (e.g., *Album, Podcaster, PlaylistManager*) can be used interchangeably with their base classes (e.g., *MediaItem, CharacterEntity, ContentManager*) without impacting program correctness.
+&ensp; &ensp; Derived classes (e.g., *Album, Podcaster, PlaylistManager*) can be used interchangeably with their base classes (e.g., *media_item, CharacterEntity, ContentManager*) without impacting program correctness.

-&ensp; &ensp; The following code snippet demonstrates the Liskov Substitution Principle (LSP) by creating a function, *demonstrate_lsp*, that takes a *MediaItem* object as a parameter and showcases the interchangeability of derived classes (e.g., *Album*) with their base class (*MediaItem*).
-The function calls common methods (display_info and play) on the media_item, emphasizing that different *MediaItem* types can be used seamlessly, adhering to the LSP's requirement that derived classes must be substitutable for their base class without affecting program correctness.
+&ensp; &ensp; The following code snippet demonstrates the Liskov Substitution Principle (LSP) by creating a function, *demonstrate_lsp*, that takes a *media_item* object as a parameter and showcases the interchangeability of derived classes (e.g., *Album*) with their base class (*media_item*).
+The function calls common methods (display_info and play) on the media_item, emphasizing that different *media_item* types can be used seamlessly, adhering to the LSP's requirement that derived classes must be substitutable for their base class without affecting program correctness.

 ```
     def demonstrate_lsp(media_item):